Eyescale/Consensus/Release/README.txt

 	.
 Possibility for each participant to effectively contribute to and thereby influence the evolution of the community, depending on others' adherence to what s/he himself cares to demonstrate
 	.
-Possibility for each participant to navigate, appreciate and decide for himself based on what the others care to share
+Possibility for each participant to navigate, appreciate and decide for themselves, based on what the others care to share
 	.
 Accrued sense of responsibility, interest & control over one's destiny and environment, via others